cthit/LDAP_get_new_CID/README.md

-# Two simple scripts to get CID of new students.
+# Three simple scripts to get CID of new students.

 ## Usage
 1. Get a CSV with the format Firstname,Lastname.